 According to International Data Corporation, the market for wearable devices is going to experience a composite annual growth rate of 20.3%, leading to 213.6 million units shipped in 2020.
 Market is flooded with amazing wearable devices like Apple Watch, Fitbit, Mi Bands, LG Urbane, Samsung Gear, etc.

 Wearables are semi-independent and are used as a phone companion.
 Hence, they function on the basis of apps installed on the phone.
 Many dedicated apps are already available for the wearable devices but the app selection is not as wide as that of mobile phones.
-With growth in Wearables sector, we are pretty sure that by 2020, apps available for wearable will be as big as those available for mobile phones.
+With the growth in Wearables sector, we are pretty sure that by 2020, apps available for wearable will be as big as those available for mobile phones.

 Food For Thought:

 “From Motorola DynaTAC in early 80’s to iPhone X in 2017, we have come a long way.
 Handheld devices are capable than ever before.
 However, all this powerful hardware that we have under the hood of these aesthetically appealing devices is a waste if we would not have cleverly designed apps to make them work.
-The best part of these trends is that we are already using them and we just don’t realise that how complex and sophisticated these underlying technologies are.
-We are getting much more efficient, productive and proactive than ever before; all because of the amazing tech companies building great hardware complimented by talented app developers building amazing applications to make these work.The trends will keep on changing but gadgets will always be the catalyst for the cultural changes in the future.”
+The best part of these trends is that we are already using them and we just don’t realize that how complex and sophisticated these underlying technologies are.
+We are getting much more efficient, productive and proactive than ever before; all because of the amazing tech companies building great hardware complemented by talented app developers building amazing applications to make these work.The trends will keep on changing but gadgets will always be the catalyst for the cultural changes in the future.”

 (Social Media Manager at Cyberworx Technologies)